 If you believe history, a third and final correction is due and the same group of economists who forecasted the current market turmoil believe that we are no more than 50% through the current "cycle".
-Further corrections could still be due as the collapse in asset prices has still not reduced the level of debt.
+Further corrections could still be due as the collapse in asset prices has still not reduced the level of debt but given the poor yields in the bond market, stock price surges and subsequent falls through profit taking may remain a feature into 2013.
 If you invest in overseas markets, the correction is likely to impinge on growth in emerging markets such as Latin America.
-To highlight this, the IMF expects growth in Latin America and the Caribbean to moderate to about 33⁄4% in 2012, from about 41⁄2% last year.
+To highlight this, the IMF expects growth in Latin America and the Caribbean to moderate to about 2.75% in 2013, from about 41⁄2% last year.